Trauma-Informed Meditation: A Gentle Beginner Guide

 Nervous system basics behind trauma informed meditation

 Trauma informed meditation works by using attention anchors as present-moment orientation tools.
-An anchor gives the mind something simple to return to, such as the feel of tile under the feet, a lamp in the room, or traffic outside the window.
+An anchor gives the mind something simple to return to, such as the touch of a shirt sleeve on skin, the color of a recipe card, or the sound of kids playing in the next room.
+One pattern we notice: gentler anchors often work better when the nervous system is already on alert.

 A useful phrase here is “window of tolerance.”
 In plain language, it means the zone where you can feel something without becoming flooded, frozen, or disconnected.
 Trauma can narrow that window.
 Meditation may help some people notice early shifts, but it should not push them past what feels workable.